chuangcaleb/intellichef/README.md

 ### Study

-This study aims to see if there's a difference in optimizing total time elapsed vs total time spent active.
+This study aims to see if there's a difference in optimizing total time elapsed vs total time spent active. (whole steps until reaching goal?
+Varying h(n) scaling?)

+Including current till future or entire past to future

 <!-- After working, some agents will also need to rest. -->
 ## Getting Started <a name = "getting_started"></a>